TEALSK12/introduction-to-computer-science/lesson_35.md

 This project is a summation of the unit.
 Students should be demonstrating mastery of all the skills covered.

 * Most students will require roughly 6-10 hours of total work time to complete the project.
-* Assess the progress of your students regularly using such techniques as asking them to demonstrate their incomplete scripts, tracking questions asked during lab time, and/or utilizing peer reviews.
+* Assess the progress of your students regularly using such techniques as asking them to demonstrate their incomplete programs, tracking questions asked during lab time, and/or utilizing peer reviews.
 * Adjust the amount of time allowed for the project to fit the needs of your students.
 * It is vital that nearly all students complete the project before moving on.